 Is Driving Anxiety Common (For Parents)?

 Parents often get anxious thinking about their teens driving behaviors because there is no denying that the main cause of premature death among young people is vehicle-related car crashes.
-Unfortunately, with novice driving skills, increased distractions from cellular phones or friends, and an increased likelihood to engage in dangerous driving habits due to peer pressure, teen drivers have the odds stacked up against them.
+Unfortunately, with novice driving skills, increased distractions from cellular phones or friends, and an increased likelihood to engage in dangerous driving habits due to peer pressure, teen drivers have the odds stacked against them.
 So what are parents doing to make sure teens are building safe driving habits?
 The answer is GPS tracking.

 - Get Speed Alerts To Notify You Of Bad Driving